 Add a bench for an easy place to put on and take off shoes, as well as some heavy-duty coat hooks for bags and jackets, and your mudroom is complete.

 A Storage Chest to Keep Outdoor Gear in One Place

 Winter is coming.
-And with it come scarves to match each winter coat, coordinating mittens or gloves, and hats for every occasion.
+And with it come scarves to match each heavy coat, coordinating mittens or gloves, and hats for every occasion.
 Whether you’re a family of two or six, keeping track of all that outdoor gear can be a pain—especially if you’ve got a few little ones.

 The Ultimate Mudroom for Sports Storage